jess-of-the-woods/tid_til/notes/javascript/express.md

 JSON API is quicker, more lightweight than full server-side rendering.
 Read DB, send JSON to client which renders it

+In express, `app.use` allows you to use middleware.. i.e. hbs, body-parser, express-sessions etc. You can also write your own middleware.

 #### To setup express
 * make new folder ( `mkdir newFolder` )